Rolena Adorno

-Honours
+Honors

 She was awarded the Katherine Singer Kovács Prize of the Modern Language Association of America for her book, The Polemics of Possession in Spanish American Narrative.

 On 6 November 2009, she was appointed to the National Council on the Humanities, the advisory board for the National Endowment for the Humanities, by President Barack Obama.

 She is a fellow of the American Academy of Arts and Sciences, and sits on the Board of Governors of the John Carter Brown Library.

 Lawsuit

 In 2017, a former Spanish professor at Yale filed a lawsuit claiming that the Yale's Spanish and Portuguese department perpetuated a culture of harassment and discrimination.
-According to the lawsuit, Roberto Gonzalez Echevarria, department chair Rolena Adorno and department professor Noel Valis made “unsupportive and negative” statements in retaliation for plaintiff’s speaking out against discrimination and sexual harassment, which had an impact in the plaintiff’s tenure denial in 2015.
-The university newspaper Yale Daily News points out that despite a request for the administration to recuse Echevarria, Adorno and Valis from the vote, they were allowed to participate and each voted against granting tenure to the plaintiff.
+According to the lawsuit, Roberto González Echevarría, department chair Rolena Adorno, and department professor Noel Valis made "unsupportive and negative" statements in retaliation for plaintiff's speaking out against discrimination and sexual harassment, which had an impact in the plaintiff's tenure denial in 2015.
+The university newspaper Yale Daily News points out that despite a request for the administration to recuse Echevarria, Adorno, and Valis from the vote, they were allowed to participate and each voted against granting tenure to the plaintiff.